kubeshop/testkube/docs/scripts-running.md

-# Running TestKube test scripts
+# Running Testkube test scripts

 Test scripts are stored in Kubernetes cluster a Custom resources.
 We can run them as many times as we want and get results with use of kubectl testkube plugin or with API.